greatergoodguy/slate/source/includes/_introduction.md

 You may also want to purchase a development hardware kit from us (so you can connect some cameras).
 These are available at a large discount for developers.
 You can get an Eagle Eye Bridge and even some cameras from us for development and testing.
 Just email us for more info and pricing.

 [Create Developer Account](https://login.eagleeyenetworks.com/api_signup.html)

+## Key Terms

+**Timestamps**
+<br>All Assets have attached a Timestamp.
+The Timestamp records when the Asset happened.
+Timestamps are always in UTC and maintained to the nearest millisecond.
+Timestamps are rendered in text as YYYYMMDDhhmmss.mmm.